 Or imagine what these looked like.
 These were painted in caves many many years ago (thousands of years ago).
 Can you see/imagine the kinds of things that were painted?
 (Animals, hunting scenes, hands, some patterns, etc.).
 Can you see/imagine the kinds of colors that they used?
 (Earth colors, such as red, black, brown) Why do you think they used these specific colors?
 What tools do you think they used to draw?
 (Their hands, bones, sticks, etc.) These walls tell us many things!
 What are some of these things that our ancestors are telling us through these walls in the caves?
-(For instance, they tell us about what people did at that time, the materials that they had available to them, the tools that they used for hunting, how tall they were, what they thought important to keep track of, etc.) 30 minutes - What kind of scenes would you draw if you wanted to keep track of what people in your community do every day?
+(For instance, they tell us about what people did at that time, the materials that they had available to them, the tools that they used for hunting, how tall they were, what they thought important to keep track of, etc.) 30 minutes Activity: Your own Cave Painting What kind of scenes would you draw if you wanted to keep track of what people in your community do every day?
 Engage in a conversation.
 Create a storyboard of your daily lives that you would like to portray in your own cave painting.
 Draw a mural with scenes from your lives at home in "rupestrian style."
 Tape some postal/ kraft paper/regular paper/ cardboard on the wall with painters' tape (You can use old boxes for creating this canvas).
 You can use red and black paint and white chalk if available, but you can also use soil and try to "discover" natural pigments.
-5 minutes After you have finished, reflect about your creative process: The reason I chose to show these particular activities and not other activities that my community does is because A particular challenge for me was An awesome success for me was
+5 minutes After you have finished, reflect about your creative process: The reason I chose to show these particular activities and not other activities that my community does is because

+A particular challenge for me was

+An awesome success for me was

 Ex.
 2. Graffiti and street art

 Here's a more contemporary take on using walls to convey a message!
 Walls can also be the canvas for wonderful works of art that connect people in cities and towns.

 Answer the following question:

-- Have you seen street art before?
+Have you seen street art before?
 If yes, where?
 (Walls, gates, roads, etc.)

-You can try to remember with your guardians places in your city or community where there are examples of this (if there are).
+You can try to remember with your peers or instructors places in your city or community where there are examples of this (if there are).
 Also, you can look at these images:

-- What stands out for you about street art? - What do you find exciting about street art? - What are street artists showing us? - What can be controversial about street art? - How is street art different from cave paintings?
-How are they similar?

-One way in which street art and cave paintings are similar is that they communicate to people in the neighborhood what the day to day experiences of the community are like.
-This is, in a way, similar to what the news does.
-Do you agree with this?
-Why or why not?
-What are ways in which cave paintings, street art, and local news are similar?
-What are ways in which they are different?

-Organize your thoughts on a Venn Diagram like this one:

-Literacy extension: Write two paragraphs explaining the main similarities/differences between street art and cave paintings.
-Use connectors or transition words such as "unlike", "on the contrary", "similarly", "in a similar fashion...", "however", etc.

-Have you ever painted on a wall?
-What were you trying to do?
-What happened when you did?
-Most likely, you've gotten in trouble for scribbling on walls, since it can ruin the painting.
-Street artists also get in trouble sometimes.

 In this project we are going to pretend that we are street artists and we are going to paint a mural on the street's walls!
 Painting on walls is difficult and can get us in trouble if we don't have permission to do it.
 Why do you think this is the case?
 Why is it wrong to paint on public property without permission?
 In this project, we are going to create your own depiction of your neighborhood and try to understand some of the messages or ideas that walls can tell people around the neighborhood.
 At the end of the project, we'll have a representation of your neighborhood and a beautiful street art piece to go with it.

-Today, we will aim to understand our neighborhood better, and think about what story or characters we want our street art to represent.
+Day 2 - Today, we will aim to understand our neighborhood better, and think about what story or characters we want our street art to represent.